trenoncourt/AutoQueryable/README.md

 ```

 Roadmap :
+- Add Demo
+- Add more date filters in where clause eg: yearEquals
+- Add capability to use Group by
+- Add capability to set AutoQueryable options in headers
+- Add capability to choose to ignore case or not (case is ignored for now)
+- Add an option to not use dynamic objects (Use the type T provided by the IQueryable<T>)
+- Add Odata-v(x) & others as plugin (choose beetween AutoQueryable, Odata or others for query)
 - ~~Add **Top**, **Skip**, **Take**, **OrderBy** keywords~~
 - ~~Add capability to include navidation properties (aka expand in OData)~~
 - ~~Add capability to select properties (columns in table)~~